Dare to be stupid!

 Statement

-I hope to explore the what and why of these fears in the actual process of creating artwork, as well as the joy and splendor of experiencing a cathartic release from it.
+I hope to explore the what and why of these fears in an actual process of creating artwork, as well as the joy and splendor of experiencing a cathartic release from it.
 I try to work out these subjects and questions through explorations of color, texture, characters, and process, within a loose narrative personified by the clown spirit - the buffoon that stumbles through trying to make something of the world but instead making messes.
 I want to embrace failures within my art-making process and move towards approaches that go against reason, either technically or aesthetically, allowing for some light to break through.

 user focused